Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Methodology

-According to the general jailbreak suffix synthesis process described in Section~\ref{sec:preliminaries}, the main computational burden of suffix jailbreaking arises from performing $K\cdot q$ inference passes (in the response generation phase) in each synthesis iteration, where $K$ is the number of candidate suffixes in each iteration, and $q$ is the number of new suffixes generated for each candidate.
-Larger $K$ and $q$ usually lead jailbreak attacks to explore more candidate suffixes, thus increasing the chance of finding an effective jailbreak suffix; however, they also result in more LLM inference times.
+According to the general jailbreak suffix synthesis process described in Section~\ref{sec:preliminaries}, the main computational burden arises from repeatedly scoring $K\cdot q$ candidate suffixes in each optimization iteration, where $K$ is the number of candidate suffixes in each iteration, and $q$ is the number of new suffixes generated for each candidate.

+We observe that each optimization iteration scores up to $Kq$ candidate prompts with the target LLM, and these candidates share the same instruction prefix $x^{(h)}$.
+Specifically, as illustrated in Fig.~\ref{fig:general_process}, the suffix jailbreak attack only modifies the suffixes of these candidate prompts but keeps the harmful instruction $x^{(h)}$ as their prefix intact.

 The most straightforward implementation, which we term the \textbf{unaccelerated traditional attack method}, treats each of the $K \cdot q$ candidate prompts as independent inputs in every iteration.
 This approach repeatedly re-computes the KV vectors for the prefix $x^{(h)}$, leading to significant redundant computational overhead.
 As a result, when an LLM is performing inference on these prompts in parallel, it will redundantly calculate the same KV vectors for the same prefix $x^{(h)}$ for up to $K \cdot q$ times at each step.